Vladimir Lenin monument, Kyiv: Demolition

-On 1 December 2013, a group of masked men attempted to topple the statue during the surge of the Euromaidan protests.
+On 1 December 2013, at 8:45 p.m. a group of masked men attempted to topple the statue during the surge of the Euromaidan protests.
 Police immediately reacted by deploying a small Berkut riot police unit which was attacked, overwhelmed and forced to flee.
+The men threw a rope around the statue and tried to pull it down, but then the Berkut returned and drove them away.
 Euromaidan leaders immediately denounced both the monument attempt and the clash with police as an action of unaffiliated "provocateurs".

-Later, on 8 December 2013, several Ukrainian individuals subsequently claimed to be affiliated with the Svoboda political party toppled the statue, as Kyiv police silently looked on.
+On 8 December 2013, around 11:45 a.m., the Kyiv Post reported only four police officers guarding the Lenin monument, along with a "light police" presence on Khreshchatyk.
+Around 6 p.m., several Ukrainian individuals subsequently claimed to be affiliated with the Svoboda political party toppled the statue with a steel wire rope, as Kyiv police silently looked on.
 The statue then broke from impact with the ground.

 After the fall of the Lenin statue the crowd began to sing the national anthem of Ukraine.
 Later, pieces of the monument were picked up by protesters as souvenirs.

 Over a hundred other Lenin statues and Soviet icons across Ukraine were destroyed from December 2013 to February 2014.

 Response

+Movement

 The removal or destruction of Lenin monuments and statues gained particular momentum after the destruction of the Kyiv Lenin statue.
 Under the motto "Ленінопад" (Leninopad, translated into English as "Leninfall"), activists pulled down a dozen communist monuments in the Kyiv region, Zhytomyr, Khmelnytskyi, and elsewhere, or damaged them during the course of the EuroMaidan protests into spring of 2014.
 In other cities and towns, monuments were removed by organised heavy equipment and transported to scrapyards or dumps.